|

 The base area circa the 1970s |

-A double chairlift was added to the Valley area for the 1969-70 season.
+A double chairlift was added to the Valley area for the 1969-70 season as base lodge expansion work continued.
+Skier visits exceeded 50,000.

-In the midst of some bad snow years in the early 1970s, Pats Peak installed its large scale snowmaking system for the 1972-73 season.
-"Snow White and the Seven Wells" referred to what was then considered the largest air compressor in New England (made in the 1930s and found by Joe in Maine), and the series of wells providing water (likely drilled by Wayne's Contoocook Artesian Well Company).
+After struggling during periods of lean snowfall, Pats Peak installed a large-scale snowmaking system for the 1972-73 season.
+Covering seven trails and two slopes spanning 55 acres, "Snow White and the Seven Wells" referred to what was then considered the largest air compressor in New England (made in the 1930s and found by Joe in Maine), and the series of wells providing water (likely drilled by Wayne's Contoocook Artesian Well Company).
+The system likely kicked into gear around Christmas, but was unable to rescue January business due to warm weather, nor was it able to prevent the season from melting away before the middle of March.
+Nevertheless, when operating, the new snowmaking system made for "delightful skiing," according to general manager James Sanderson.

 The Valley Area in the early 1970s |